Route network simplification for transport planning

 3.2 Simplification via Voronoi polygons

-In contrast to skeletonisation, the Voronoi method remains in vector space until the end and derives centrelines from buffered boundaries.
+In contrast to skeletonization, the Voronoi method remains in vector space until the end and derives centrelines from buffered boundaries.
 Voronoi simplification takes the buffered network segments and converts them into a set of points.
 The edges of these buffers are then segmented into sequences of points.
 From these sequences, a centreline is derived based on a set of Voronoi polygons that cover these points.
 For more detail on segmentation and Voronoi simplification see the Appendix.
 This approach facilitates the creation of a simplified network representation by focusing on the central alignment of the buffered lines.
 For examples of the resulting outputs, see the “Voronoi” column of Figure 2 (Otley: top row; Armley: bottom row).

 From the Voronoi diagram, we retain only edges entirely within the buffer and within half a buffer width of the boundary.
 The final centreline is then cleaned by removing knot-like artefacts, which tend to be more prevalent in Voronoi outputs.